Adventures in Geneology

 Seats go quickly during registration.
 It's a good idea to go through the complete registration process for your #1 course first, then your #2 course, etc. If you load all your courses in your cart before checking out, it's possible that some might be unavailable; and that will cause the process to fail when you hit the purchase button.

 Before registering for any of these courses, you must have a DavidsonLearns account and be a current DavidsonLearns member.
 We encourage you to take care of both these requirements now in order to avoid a delay when you register.
-If you need to create an account or become a DavidsonLearns member (or renew your membership), click here
+If you need to create an account or become a DavidsonLearns member (or renew your membership), click here.

 If you would like to take a course that is full, please add your name to the waitlist, and we will contact you if a seat becomes available.
 Please do not contact the instructor directly.
+Even if you think there is no chance you will clear the waitlist, please put your name on it anyway.
+The number of people on a waitlist influences our decision about whether or when to offer that course again.

 Current Courses